-The vibe headed into New Years Eve was naturally festive, with moe.rons dressed up in an array of different attire, from tutus and wigs to tuxedos.
+The vibe headed into moe.
+New Years Eve at The Palace Theatre was naturally festive, with moe.rons dressed up in an array of different attire, from tutus and wigs to tuxedos.
 This was bound to be a special evening in Albany.

 “Mar-Dema”, an instrumental song highlighting Amico’s drumming talents transitioned into the fan favorite “Meat”.
 A heavy song with a slow beginning, Al and Chuck, the groups two guitarists, traded psychedelic guitar licks while Rob held it together with the bass.
 This lasted for a minute or two then broke down into a colossal jam verging on heavy metal.
 The intense electricity in the room was palpable.
 Percussionist Jim Loughlin took a xylophone sol, a highlight that raised the bar for the rest of the jam, hitting each note yet emphasizing the other instruments, putting him in a class of his own.
 “White Lightning Turpentine”, a transitional bluesy instrumental gave the crowd a rest after the velocity that ensued previously.
 This transitioned into a segue of songs, consisting of “Four”, “Spaz Medicine”, “Spine of the Dog and ending with a huge rendition of “Buster”, a staple in the moe. universe and one of their tightest and most danceable numbers.
 The tightness and patience the band possessed was outstanding as they were right on point for every note as the set closed.